 Staff of Zoology view endangered Otago skinks (Oligosoma otagense) after an afternoon of volunteer work at Orokonui Ecosanctuary

-Current work in our Department focuses on seabirds and penguins (Marty Kennedy, Bruce Robertson, Hamish Spencer, Yolanda van Heezik, Jon Waters), alpine and forest birds (Bruce Robertson), seals and sealions (Jon Waters, Bruce Robertson), whales and dolphins (Liz Slooten), native frogs (Phil Bishop), native reptiles (Alison Cree), native fishes (Gerry Closs, Travis Ingram, Mark Lokman, Graham Wallis), native snails (Marty Kennedy, Hamish Spencer), healthy honeybees (Alison Mercer), feral cats (Yolanda van Heezik), water quality and health of streams (Christoph Matthaei) and lakes (Carolyn Burns, Marc Schallenberg), effective communication and citizen science (Nancy Longnecker).
+Current work in our Department focuses on seabirds and penguins (Marty Kennedy, Bruce Robertson, Hamish Spencer, Yolanda van Heezik, Jon Waters), alpine and forest birds (Bruce Robertson), seals and sealions (Jon Waters, Bruce Robertson), whales and dolphins (Liz Slooten), native frogs (Phil Bishop), native reptiles (Alison Cree), native fishes (Gerry Closs, Travis Ingram, Mark Lokman, Graham Wallis), native snails (Marty Kennedy, Hamish Spencer), healthy honeybees (Alison Mercer), feral cats (Yolanda van Heezik), water quality and health of streams (Christoph Matthaei) and lakes (Carolyn Burns, Marc Schallenberg).

 ZEST has the following members: